usnistgov/metaschema/website/content/specification/syntax/definitions.md

 An assembly definition consists of an optional set of [*flags*](/specification/syntax/instances/#flag-instance) and an optional sequence of [model instances](/specification/syntax/instances/#model-instances).

 {{<callout>}}
-An assembly is a compositional node in a Metaschema-based model.
+An *assembly definition* is a compositional node in a Metaschema-based model.
 Assemblies are typically used to represent complex data objects, combining multiple information elements together into a composite object representing a larger semantic concept.
 An assembly's flag instances will typically characterize or identify this composite object, while its model instances represent the information being composed.
 {{</callout>}}

 An assembly is similar to a field, except it contains structured content (objects or elements), not text or unstructured "rich text".
 The contents permitted in a particular (type of) assembly are indicated in its `model` element.

 An assembly definition has no value, so the `@as-type` and `@default` attributes are not permitted.

+The syntax of an *assembly definition* is comprised of the following XML attributes and elements.

 Attributes: